briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

         2. _(B)_ Payment of the following fees:

             1. _(1)_ All applicable fees established by the Public Utilities Commission in rules adopted under Ohio R.C.
-4921.25, except that the lienholder of a vehicle may retrieve the vehicle without paying any storage fee for the period of time that the vehicle was in the possession of the towing service or storage facility prior to the date the lienholder received the notice sent under subsection (f)(1)A. of this section;
+[4921.25][ORC Section 4921.25], except that the lienholder of a vehicle may retrieve the vehicle without paying any storage fee for the period of time that the vehicle was in the possession of the towing service or storage facility prior to the date the lienholder received the notice sent under subsection (f)(1)A. of this section;

             2. _(2)_ If notice has been sent to the owner and lienholder as described in subsection (f) of this section, a processing fee of